 sādhu sevā rata sadā thākena niścaya

-(16) A madhyama-vaiṣṇava is counted as a pure Vaiṣṇava.
-He has the eligibility to deliberate upon who is a Vaiṣṇava and who is not a Vaiṣṇava, because he needs to serve a pure Vaiṣṇava.
+(16) From the stage of a madhyama-vaiṣṇava one starts to give due consideration of who is a pure Vaiṣṇava.
+A madhyama has the eligibility to deliberate upon who is a Vaiṣṇava and who is not a Vaiṣṇava, because he needs to serve a pure Vaiṣṇava.
 If he gives up discriminating who is a Vaiṣṇava and who is not a Vaiṣṇava, then the madhyama–vaiṣṇava will commit an offense to the Vaiṣṇavas.
 With earnestness, he should seek out a pure Vaiṣṇava and serve him.
-When the uttama-vaiṣṇava makes no distinction between a Vaiṣṇava an a non-Vaiṣṇava, then how can he serve the Vaiṣṇavas?
+When an uttama-vaiṣṇava makes no distinction between a Vaiṣṇava and a non-Vaiṣṇava, then how can he serve the Vaiṣṇavas?
 The uttama-vaiṣṇava sees no difference between enemies and friends, therefore how can he distinguish between Vaiṣṇavas and non-Vaiṣṇavas?

 prākṛta vaiṣṇava yei vaiṣṇavera prāya

-“All the śāstra states that the prākṛta-vaiṣṇava, or vaiṣṇava-prāya, is eligible for chanting nāmābhāsa.
+“All the śāstra states that the prākṛta-vaiṣṇava, or vaiṣṇava-prāya, is eligible to chant nāmābhāsa.

 Madhyama vaiṣṇava nāmādhikārī o nāmāparādha vicāra karibena (The Intermediate Vaiṣṇava is Qualified for the Holy Name, But Must be Cautious about Offences to the Name)